New Plymouth to Whangamomona (91k)

 After a while you may start thinking that this much tar seal this far out into the boon docks is too good to be

 true.
-Alas, at around 55k, just before you reach Purangi, you find out it is.
+Alas, at around 55k, just before you reach Purangi, this turns out to be true.
 And what a transformation - a

-corrugated, rough as guts, metal road takes you through to the junction with SH43 some 17km away, slowing your
+corrugated, rough as guts, metal road takes you through to the junction with SH43 some 17km further, slowing your

 pace to a crawl.
 Take plenty of water.